DereckExists/DereckExists/README.md

 * 📬 I always look at my mail.
 You can mail me!
 * 📖 Learning Japanese, Spanish & Italian in my freetime
 * 🎵 Absolutely loves music, suggest new songs to me.
 I would love it!
+* 👬 FOSS is great, but it is not very popular tho...
+Seriously, give good names for FOSS projects

 ## 💙 Technologies 💙
 <h3>Programming Languages - Frameworks</h3>